How Much Protein Do You Need to Build Muscle?

 Conclusion

 Understanding your protein needs is pivotal in the quest for muscle growth.
 It's not just about quantity; quality, timing, and distribution also play crucial roles.
 Tailoring your protein intake to your individual goals, lifestyle, and dietary preferences can optimise your muscle-building progress.
+Supplement with protein powder to help reach your daily protein target.

 Frequently Asked Questions (FAQs)